 Introduction

-The OCCI (Open Cloud Computing Interface) standard is a set of community drive specifications delivered by trough Open Grid Forum (OGF), allowing for the development and deployment of interoperable clouds.
+The OCCI (Open Cloud Computing Interface) standard is a set of community driven specifications delivered by the Open Grid Forum (OGF), allowing the development and deployment of interoperable clouds.
 The OCCI specification consists on several complimentary documents defining the core abstract model, its renderings and the extensions to the core model.
 Currently, the Infrastructure extension contains the required resource types, attributes and actions needed to manage Infrastructure as a Service (IaaS) resources.

 The current version of the standard to the date is OCCI v.
 1.1.
 The new version 1.2 has been developed in the last months, passing through the public comment phase that ended in July 2015.
 Currently the v.
 1.2 version of the standard is going through the OGF processes to be officially released to the public.